jamii/zest/design.md

 syntax-error
 ```

-## datum equality

-Two datums are equal if:
-* They are both numbers, and they are equal (TODO scary can of worms).
-* They are both strings, and they contain the same sequence of unicode characters.
-* They are both objects, and:
-  * They contain the same set of keys.
-  * For each key, they contain the same value.

 ## repr

 A value constists of a datum and a repr(esentation).

 A repr:
 * Maps some subset of datums to bytes in memory.
 * Constrains the available builtin operations on those datums.